ashwini-nagaraj/MoviesInventory-App-ReactNative/README.md

 ### Future Improvements ###

-* Dynamic search, display results only when the user is typing.
+* Real time search and debouncing.
 Currently it's displayed only on ENTER
 * Include pagination to display all the search results instead of just 1 page by API
 * Of course more UI related changes.
 There is always room for making it more interactive and responsive!!